-In Taiwan the fallen leaves are used as an herb to treat liver diseases (hepatitis) and prevention (hepatoma).
+In Taiwan the fallen leaves are used to treat liver diseases (hepatitis) and prevention (hepatoma).

 The leaves also have potential in the management of sickle cell disorders.

 Tropical almond is one of the most effective anti-fungal plants; seeds and fruit are edible.

 Dried leaves are used for fish pathogen treatment and as an alternative to the use of chemicals and antibiotics.